Silver Lake Village: Shopping

 The center is anchored by Cub Foods supermarket at the north.
 There are smaller buildings with other stores found in strip malls, including GameStop, Chipotle, Caribou Coffee, Leeann Chin, and Coldstone Creamery.
 The multi-use area also contains a gas station, bank, doctors office, and small pond with walking path and amphitheater.
 The city of St. Anthony operates a liquor store in the complex.

 Walmart closed the Silver Lake Village location shortly after the new SuperCenter opened in neighboring Roseville.
 Demolition of the existing Walmart building occurred in 2020.

 Dining

 Silver Lake Village is also home to various restaurants.
-The complex includes Chipotle, Leeann Chin, and Caribou Coffee.
+The complex includes Chipotle Mexican Grill, Leeann Chin, and Caribou Coffee.
 A Culver's is adjacent to the development also.
 A new restaurant called Steele & Hops opened in 2022 and provides the area with modern and classic dishes, as well as a heated patio for outdoor dining.

 Services

 Located in the mall are other services, such as a Verizon Wireless retailer, salon, including a number of bank branches and health clinics.